mirko-pagliai/cakephp-thumber/README.md

 ### Configuration values

-    Configure::write('Thumbs.driver', 'imagick');
+    Configure::write('Thumber.driver', 'imagick');

-Setting `Thumbs.driver`, you can choose which driver to use for the creation of thumbnails.
+Setting `Thumber.driver`, you can choose which driver to use for the creation of thumbnails.
 Valid values are `imagick` or `gd`.

-    Configure::write('Thumbs.target', TMP . 'thumbs');
+    Configure::write('Thumber.target', TMP . 'thumbs');

-Setting `Thumbs.target`, you can use another directory where the plugin will save thumbnails.
+Setting `Thumber.target`, you can use another directory where the plugin will save thumbnails.

 ## How to use